Cost Management | By Duncan Haughey | Read time minutes

-When starting a project, it is difficult to know how much it will cost.
-Project managers are held to account for their budget estimates and with so much uncertainty in projects, it can be one of the project managers' greatest challenges.
+It isn't easy to know how much it will cost when starting a project.
+Project managers are accountable for their budget estimates, and with so much uncertainty in projects, it can be one of the project managers' most significant challenges.

-There are two main approaches you can take when creating a budget:
+There are two approaches you can take when creating a budget:

-- Top-down approach: deciding how much the project will cost and dividing the amount between the work packages.
+- Top-down approach: deciding how much the project will cost and dividing the cost between the work packages.

-- Bottom-up approach: estimating the total cost of the project by costing the lowest-level work packages and rolling up.
+- Bottom-up approach: estimating the project's total cost by costing the lowest-level work packages and rolling them up.

-Both approaches have their advantages and disadvantages and as a project manager, you will be faced with both at some time in your career.
-Let's take a look at each approach in more detail:
+Both approaches have their advantages and disadvantages.
+As a project manager, you will face both at some time in your career.
+Let's take a look at each approach in more detail.

 Top-Down Budgeting Approach

-The decision is made, often by senior management, about how much the project should cost.
-This amount is divided between the work packages.
+Often, senior management decides how much a project should cost.
+This amount gets divided between the work packages.
 Keep in mind that this approach is more than guessing; you need to explain how you will do the work within the allocated amount of budget for each work package.
+A project manager should ask whether the budget looks realistic based on experience from past projects.
 Prior experience from other projects will play a part in validating the budget allocation for work packages.
-It should be asked whether the budget looks realistic based on experience from past projects.

 The advantage of the top-down budgeting approach is that it focuses on achieving the project within the budget allocated and leads to efficiencies and reduction in wasteful practices.

 A disadvantage of the top-down budgeting approach is that it assumes that the person creating the budget has enough knowledge and expertise to make a reasonable cost estimate.
 If they do not, conflict may occur when a person required to execute the project is given an unrealistic budget that is insufficient to deliver the project.
 There is a risk of deliberately low budgets getting created with the belief that it will encourage cost savings.